 The point is that when we jettison objective standards of morality, identity, and truth, then we end up with social and psychological chaos like what we see happening in Sweden–and it’s almost certainly the case here in America as well.
 It’s no coincidence that when our society is the most detached from its most necessary institutions like the family and the church then it’s no coincidence that when the structures that are intended to hold society together are abandoned that this kind of confusion and chaos ensues.
 In developed countries, anxiety and depression are at all-time highs.
 Despite people being the “most free” they’ve ever been, we’re in bondage to uncertainty, frustration, and hopelessness.

 It’s because that’s not how freedom is designed to work.
 Freedom does not come from being able to make whatever choice you want that you feel will make you happy.
 As we’ve seen, that leads to bondage and despair.
 When you can be anything you want, you end up becoming nobody.
 Just a hollow suit of flesh grasping for meaning and significance amidst an endless sea of options.

 Happiness through freedom comes when all the choices that poison you are eliminated and you are limited to only a few, select choices that are guaranteed to bring you joy and peace.

 This, of course, is what the Way of Jesus teaches us: a way that is hard and narrow, of course, because it requires us to sacrifice the platter of options the world offers us and deprive ourselves of worldly pleasures in order to obtain otherworldly delight (Matthew 7:14; cf. Matthew 5-7), and too few people are willing to do that.

-Happiness and freedom come at a cost, but the good news of the Gospel is that the cost is everything that actually robs you of happiness and freedom.
+Happiness and freedom come at a cost, but the good news of the Gospel is that the cost we must pay is everything that actually robs us of happiness and freedom.
 True joy and lasting peace, both inwardly and outwardly, can be found in Christ and His Way.
 But we have to be brave enough to actually walk that path.